The total number of railway zones is 18, newly is South Coast Railway (HQ Visakhapatnam) and the largest Railway Zone is North Zone.

 First monorail operate in India – From Sarhind to Alampur and Bhawani mandi to Patiala.

-Biggest Electrical loco shade situated at Mughal Sarai (Uttar Pradesh).
+Biggest Electrical loco shade is situated at Mughal Sarai (Uttar Pradesh).

 Shatabdi Express began for the first time between two station Between New Delhi to Jhansi On 10, July 1988.